 I used a 9-inch pie dish for this recipe.
 You can also use an 8-inch dish if you prefer.

-Allow the crumble to cool completely then cover loosely with foil.
-Store in the fridge for up to 7 days.
+Allow the crumble to cool completely, then cover loosely with foil.
+Store in the fridge for 4-5 days.
 Slice and reheat in the microwave as required.

 I recommend serving with peach crumble with vanilla ice cream, whipped cream, or hot vanilla custard (my favourite!).

-Absolutely – make sure to drain the peaches first.
+Absolutely – just make sure they are well-drained to avoid excess liquid in the filling.

 More Fruity Recipes